 houses vs apartments 2

-Detached homes offer the most flexibility, space and privacy compared to apartments and townhouses.
-They do have their drawbacks though, namely the higher utility bills, more space to maintain, and the often higher cost.
+Detached homes offer the most flexibility, space, and privacy compared to apartments and townhouses.
+They do have their drawbacks though, namely more space to maintain, and generally higher costs.

 Pros of buying a detached house